-July 28, 1941 a cover for a period of 30 days was
+July 28, 1941 a cover for a period of 30 days was placed on all first class mail addressed to the following:

-placed on all first class mail addressed to the following:
+BERTRAM D. WOLFE 68 Montague Street Brooklyn, New York ELLA G. WOLFE, alias Ella Goldberg 68 Montague Street Brooklyn, New York

-BERTRAM D. WOLFE 68 Montague Street Brooklyn, New York ELLA G. WOLFE, alias Ella Goldberg 68 Montague Street Brooklyn, New York of the second
+T. J. DONEGAN, Acting for

-T. J. DONEGAN, Acting for E. J. CONNELLEY, Assistant Director
+E, J. CONNELLEY, Assistant Director